St Albans High School for Girls

 The school is selective and high achieving with a reputation for stellar academic results, but it’s definitely not a hothouse.
 The school prides itself on nurturing the next generation of academically ambitious, energetic and grounded all-rounders who love to learn and are confident expressing their opinions, but have a real sense of perspective too.
 This ability to achieve such great results, yet provide a supportive and creative environment for the girls, saw STAHS win the Secondary School of the Year award from The Sunday Times in 2015.

 In terms of location, the school is ideal for parents who need to commute into London and other major Herts towns.
 St Albans has great transport links – a swift 20 minutes by train into St Pancras.
 The school coach service to the rest of Hertfordshire is impressive, and while many of the pupils are local, it is possible to travel to the school by coach from Hitchin in north Herts and Kings Langley in west Herts.
-The coaches also pick up from Mill Hill in north London and Luton and Dunstable in Bedfordshire.
+The coaches also pick up from a number of areas in North London and Luton and Dunstable in Bedfordshire.

 The Prep School is 5 miles away in Wheathampstead, and the two schools maintain close links, with a high proportion of girls coming up to the Senior School in Year 7.
 There are 780 girls in the Senior School, including an ever expanding Sixth Form, but the Tardis like nature of the school (with a rabbit warren of corridors and many connecting buildings), combined with a calm and purposeful environment makes it feel like a smaller school.
 Class sizes are kept fairly small too allowing all the girls to engage at all times – 13-26 in younger year groups, depending on subject, 18-20 in GCSE classes and 12 in A-Level classes.